-A detailed guide on electronic artwork is available at http://www.elsevier.com/artworkinstructions.
-If figures do not meet these guidelines and do not appear to be clearly reproducible, they will be returned to authors with a request for new figures at any stage of publication.Consort diagrams should be used to explain recruitment/enrollment/retention of subjects for any intervention (see Williams-Piehota et al, JNEB 41(6), 2009).
-Other appropriate figures include maps (see Stone, JNEB 43(4S2), 2011), scatter grams for continuous data, bar graphs for categorical data (eg, body mass index by gender), and diagrams for spatial and conceptual relationships, such as the Social Ecological Model.
+A detailed guide on electronic artwork is available at https://www.elsevier.com/artworkinstructions.
+If figures do not meet these guidelines and do not appear to be clearly reproducible, they will be returned to authors with a request for new figures at any stage of publication.Consort diagrams should be used to explain recruitment/enrollment/retention of subjects for any intervention (see Williams-Piehota et al. JNEB 2009;41:398-405).
+Other appropriate figures include maps (see Stone.
+JNEB 2011;43:S148-S151), scatter grams for continuous data, bar graphs for categorical data (eg, body mass index by gender), and diagrams for spatial and conceptual relationships, such as the Social Ecological Model.

 For GEMs, it is preferred that authors use 1 to 2 figures that enhance the GEM description (photos should meet this requirement and not simply show authors or participants).
 Figures must also be referred to within the text.
 For recognizable photo(s), you must have release form(s) from the subject(s).In order to maintain a clear separation between the author and any other agency, the editors require that all figures, tables, and photographs be submitted directly by the contributing author and no other source.

 Each new reference introduced in the text is numbered sequentially.
 The reference number appears superscripted immediately following related text.
 The reference list is double-spaced and numbered to correspond with citations in text.
-Reference style follows the system described in the American Medical Association Manual of Style, 10th edition, except that issue numbers are not included in journal references.
+Reference style follows the system described in the American Medical Association Manual of Style, 11th edition, except that issue numbers are not included in journal references.
 MEDLINE abbreviations are used for periodical titles.
 If a standard abbreviation is not available on MEDLINE, cite the full title.
+Note that the format of journal references is flexible if authors include a DOI within the citation in the references section.
 Examples of different reference types follow: